-- 1. Position Title (e.g., Chief Executive Officer) - 2.
-Staff Name (Note: If the individual has not been identified to occupy this position, please indicate "To Be Determined") - 3.
-Education/Experience Qualifications - 4.
-General Responsibilities - 5.
-Annual Salary - 6.
-Percentage of Full Time Equivalent (FTE) for staff involvement - 7.
-Amount Requested (list the DBH grant funds requested for each position)
+- 1. Position Title

+- 2. Staff Name (Note: If the individual has not been identified to occupy this position, please indicate "To Be Determined")

+- 3. Education/Experience Qualifications

+- 4. General Responsibilities

+- 5. Annual Salary

+- 6. Percentage of Full Time Equivalent (FTE) for staff involvement

+- 7. Amount Requested (list the DBH grant funds requested for each position)